mbezjak/opjj-testing/homework/README.markdown

+Import this project into Eclipse and complete given homework assignments.
+Skeleton implementation code is provided in `src` directory.

 Homework assignments are considered incomplete if implementation isn't tested.
 Use JUnit 4 as in the presentation.
-Details for each homework are provided in javadoc.

 ## HW #1
 Implement [factorial](http://en.wikipedia.org/wiki/Factorial) by using TDD.

 ## HW #2
-Augment `6-textual-money` and add support for:

- * millions; numbers: 0 - 999,999,999
+Implement new features in `MoneyToTextConverter`:

+ * millions

         pedeset sedam miliona kuna
         osam stotina miliona kuna

- * proper declension:
+ * proper declension

         tri tisuće kuna
         tri tisuće tri kune